MartinaBialek/CyberBootcamp-UofO-Project-1/README.md

 -**Microbeat**: which is a lightweight shipper that you can install on your servers to periodically collect metrics from the operating system and from services running on the server.

--Specify which Beats you successfully installed:
+-Also successfully installing:
 - Microbeat
 - Filebeat
 - Metricbeat

-These Beats allow us to collect the following information from each machine:
+These Beats allow us to collect the following information from each machine in the following ways:

 - **Filebeat** - monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.
 - **Metricbeat** - takes the metrics and statistics that it collects and ships them to the output that you specify, such as Elasticsearch or Logstash.